 You’ve Got This, Job Seeker!

-The key takeaways here – the job search is stressful, but you can get through this with breaks, friends, and helpful tools!
+The key takeaway here – the job search is stressful, but you can get through this with breaks, friends, and helpful tools!

 With the strategies above you’ll be on your way to a healthier, happier, and more productive you.
 And that healthier, happier you will be heading into a new job before you know it!